ibm-cloud-docs/power-iaas/faq.md

 1. Faster copy of stock image to your private project.
 2. The stock image cannot be exported.
 One can do VM capture and export on a deployed VM that uses the stock image.
 3. Storage pool and tier of a stock image shows "Empty" (API) or "All" (GUI) as VM can be deployed to any tier/pool by using the stock image.

+## Can I select a specific resource group when I create a cloud connection?
+{: #cc-res-group}
+{: faq}

+NO.  When you create a cloud connection using {{site.data.keyword.powerSys_notm}}, the cloud connection is always created in the default resource group even if you chosse a specific resource group.